kumulynja/nwc_wallet/README.md

 - https://github.com/anasfik/nostr for the bech32 encoding and decoding code.
 - https://github.com/ethicnology/dart-nostr for the nip04 encryption and decryption code.

+Also the [Nostr Wallet Connect workshop](https://www.youtube.com/watch?v=V-7u7bJccSM) of [Plebdevs](https://www.plebdevs.com/) as instructed by [gudnuf](https://x.com/da_goodenough) was very helpful in understanding the NWC protocol.

+Also a special shootout to the amazing people at [Flash](https://paywithflash.com/), who are building the first Bitcoin payment gateway on top of Nostr Wallet Connect.
+Thanks to them I could see the great potential of the NWC protocol and decided to build this package.

 ## NWC Apps